bobanetwork/boba_legacy/packages/boba/turing/README.md

 * Upgrade the random number generator (currently `math/rand`) to something better such as `crypto/rand`
 * Secure the L2TGeth against malicious inputs from off-chain
 * Improve the data-packing system used to append turing payloads to the rawTransaction data sent to the L1
+* Fix Geth Tests
+* Add Integration tests to the GitHub actions

 ### Feature Preview: Using Turing to access real-time trading data from within your solidity smart contract